josephmjoy/robotics/java_robotutils/README.md

 log2.trace("This is a trace message");
 log2.trace("bearing", "x:3 b:2 angle:45");
 ```
 Tracing can be disabled and enabled on the fly.
-This effects just this log
+This effects just `log2`.
-instance.
 ```Java
 log2.pauseTracing();
 log2.trace("This message will never be logged.");
 ```
-Trace messages submitted to log1 will continue to be traced.
+Trace messages submitted to `log1` will continue to be traced.
 ```Java
 log1.trace("This message will be logged.");
 log2.resumeTracing();